 From this day forward, my signature on any University document, including tests, papers, and other work submitted for a grade, is a confirmation of this honor pledge.

 1. Plagiarism, cheating, attempted cheating, and all other forms of academic dishonesty.

 a.
 Examples of plagiarism include, but are not limited to, the following:

 (i) borrowing words, sentences, ideas, conclusions, examples, and/or organization of an assignment without proper acknowledgment from a source (for example, a book, article, electronic document, or another student’s paper);

 (ii) submitting another person’s work in place of his/her own

-(iii) allowing someone else to revise, correct or edit an assignment without explicit permission of the instructor;
+(iii) allowing someone else to revise, correct, or edit an assignment without the explicit permission of the instructor;